IncredibleLego/GoPong/README.md

 - Make moveInterval inside menu an option calculated using menuoptions per second and remove that option

-- Screen drawl must be improved amd should print to the center of the screen
+- Screen draw must be improved amd should print to the center of the screen
     - Maybe doing two functions: screenDraw with less arguments for all simple inputs and screenDraw extra for all different options

 TODO: